wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/wwl/implement-windows-autopilot/includes/1-introduction.md

 After completing this module, you'll be able to:

  -  Describe the Windows Autopilot deployment requirements.
- -  Configure Windows Autopilot.
- -  Create and assign a Windows Autopilot profile.
+ -  Create and assign a Windows Autopilot profile.<br>
- -  Deploy and validate Windows Autopilot.
- -  Explain how the Autopilot self-deployment model deploys Windows 10 with little or no user interaction.
+ -  Explain how the Autopilot self-deployment model deploys Windows 10 and 11 with little or no user interaction.<br>
  -  Explain how the Autopilot pre-provisioned deployment model enables end users to provision new devices by using the preinstalled OEM image and drivers.
- -  Explain how the Autopilot user-driven deployment model enables new Windows 10 devices to be transformed from their initial factory state without requiring IT personnel to ever touch the device.
+ -  Explain how the Autopilot user-driven deployment model enables new Windows 10 and 11 devices to be transformed from their initial factory state without requiring IT personnel to ever touch the device.
  -  Deploy BitLocker encryption for Autopiloted devices.